engrit-illinois/New-CMOrgModelDeploymentCollection/README.md

 ### Example usage

-1. Download `New-CMOrgModelDeploymentCollection.psm1` to `$HOME\Documents\WindowsPowerShell\Modules\New-CMOrgModelDeploymentCollection\New-CMOrgModelDeploymentCollection.psm1`.
+1. Download `New-CMOrgModelDeploymentCollection.psm1` to the appropriate subdirectory of your PowerShell [modules directory](https://github.com/engrit-illinois/how-to-install-a-custom-powershell-module).
 2. Make sure to distribute the app to your DPs/DP group first.
-3. Run it, e.g.: `New-CMOrgModelDeploymentCollection -App "Slack - Latest"`
+3. Run it, e.g.: `New-CMOrgModelDeploymentCollection -App "Slack - Latest" -Available`
 4. Take note of the output logged to the console.

 ### Parameters